-Note: Azure has two different deployment models for creating and working with resources: Resource Manager (ARM) and classic (ASM).
+Note: Azure has two different deployment models for creating and working with resources—Resource Manager (ARM) and classic (ASM).

-Important: The price in R$ is merely a reference; this is an int'l transaction and the final price is subject to exchange rates and the inclusion of IOF taxes and an eNF will not be issued.
+Important—The price in R$ is merely a reference; this is an international transaction and the final price is subject to exchange rates and the inclusion of IOF taxes.
+An eNF will not be issued.

-Azure Germany is available to customers and partners doing business in the European Union (EU) and European Free Trade Association (EFTA) and United Kingdom (UK) and provides data residency in Germany with additional levels of control and data protection.
+Azure Germany is available to customers and partners doing business in the European Union (EU), the European Free Trade Association (EFTA), and in the United Kingdom (UK).
+It provides data residency in Germany with additional levels of control and data protection.
 You can also sign up for a free Azure Germany trial.

 IP address remaps